kria/TfsNotificationRelay/README.md

 ## TFS 2013 version support

+I'm referencing Update 3 assemblies and testing only on a TFS 2013 Update 3 server, so the plugin is most likely to work as intended on that version.
+The development did start on TFS 2013 Update 2 and the plugin probably still works on there.
-Because of a breaking API change in TFS 2013 Update 2, the plugin as is only works for TFS 2013 update 2 and 3 (and possibly later).
+Because of a few breaking API changes in TFS 2013 Update 2, the plugin won't work on previous versions without some minor modifications.
-I will publish a branch with support for previous TFS 2013 versions at a later date.
+These are the API changes I know of in Update 2 that affect the plugin:
+- Spelling fixed for PushNotification.AuthenticatedUserName (Microsoft.TeamFoundation.Git.Server.dll)
+- WorkItemChangedEvent moved from Microsoft.TeamFoundation.WorkItemTracking.Server.DataAccessLayer.dll to Microsoft.TeamFoundation.WorkItemTracking.Server.dll

 ## License